lcdproc/lcdproc/README.md

+This is the official repository for the LCDproc project.

 _Note: this project is currently being migrated from Sourceforge.
 Documentation is still being updated to reflect this and we're still getting our bearings here on GitHub, so please excuse the dust while we set up shop._